 Four decades have elapsed since the Air Force issued its original design specification, yet the remarkable C-130 remains in production.
 It is the preferred transport aircraft for many US Government services and over 60 foreign counties.
 The basic airframe has been modified to hundreds of different configurations to meet an ever-changing environment and mission requirement.
 The C-130 Hercules has unsurpassed versatility, performance, and mission effectiveness.
-Early C-130A, B and D versions are now retired.
+Early C-130A, B, D and E versions are now retired.

 The AC-130A Spectre is a C-130 that was converted to a side-firing gunship, primarily for night attacks against ground troops.
 The AC-130A was equipped with two 40mm cannons, two 20mm Vulcan cannons and two 7.62mm miniguns.